 Is that already “fast charging?”
 Not really.
 Only roughly the amount of current needed for a range of 200 kilometers can be transferred in one hour.

-In the future, everything will revolve around ultra high power chargers.
 This should allow a battery to be charged with power of up to 350 kW.
 If it could handle this, a 60kWh (Average voltage of an electric car battery 400V-800V x ampere hours 100 = 60kWh) battery would be full in just a few minutes.
 At present, this high charging power is not supported for any serial vehicle in the world.
-However, several models have been announced for 2018 that can use the full extent of the new charging technology – even though with lower kW figures.
+However, there are several models on the market that can make use of this new charging technology – even though with lower kW figures.

 Organizations such as the Charging Interface Initiative (CharIN) have been established to ensure an appropriate charging infrastructure worldwide.
 They develop, establish, and promote global standards for the charging infrastructure for e-cars.
 Infineon supports CharIN with extensive experience in the areas of electric mobility, vehicle and data security.
 As a member, Infineon helps make chargers for electric mobility safe, efficient, and fast and contributes to the establishment of an efficient charging infrastructure.